sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/best-practice/index.md

 ### Running tests from multiple locations
 Can I test the same URLs from different locations and how do I make sure they don't override each others data in Graphite?

-You should set different namespaces depending on location (**--graphite.namespace**).
+You should set different namespaces depending on location (`--graphite.namespace`).
 If you run one test from London, set the namespace to <code>--graphite.namespace sitespeed_io.london</code>.
 Then you can choose individual locations in the dropdown in the pre-made dashboards.

+### Google Web Vitals
+To get Googles Web Vitals in your tests you need to use Chrome. sitespeed.io collects: First Contentful paint, Largest contentful paint, Cumulative Layout Shift, First Input Delay/Total Blocking time.

+A good thing is to calibrate your test with the Chrome User Experience report data.
+Do that by run the [CrUx plugin](/documentation/sitespeed.io/crux/) and then try to tune what kind of connectivity setting you use and compare First and Largest contentful paint.

+To calibrate the Cumulative layout shift its good to [use scripting](/documentation/sitespeed.io/scripting/) and go to the page and [scroll the page](/documentation/sitespeed.io/scripting/#scroll-the-page-to-measure-cumulative-layout-shift).

+First Input Delay/Total Blocking time is harder.
+The best way is to test on a real mobile phone, preferable an older Android phone like Moto G5.

+### Google Page Speed Insights vs Lighthouse vs Chrome User Experience Report plugins

+It's a little bit confusing, what tool should you use and how do they work? [*Google Page Speed Insight plugin*](/documentation/sitespeed.io/google-page-speed-insights/) runs Lighthouse on Google servers and also collect Chrome User Experience data.
+If you run the [*Lighthouse plugin*](/documentation/sitespeed.io/lighthouse/) Lighthouse will run on your own machine.
+The [*Chrome User Experience Report plugin*](/documentation/sitespeed.io/crux/) collects data from the CrUx API that is collected from real Chrome users that access the website AND have the sync feature turned on in Chrome (=accepting Google collect the metrics).

 ## Store the data
 By default you can choose to store your metrics in a time series database (Graphite or InfluxDB).